 Helicoid

-Metric coefficients E , F , G (\displaystyle E,\ F,\ G) determine not only the lengths of all curves, but in general the results of all measurements inside the surface (angles, areas, curvature and etc.).
-Therefore, everything that depends only on the metric refers to the internal geometry.
+Metric coefficients E , F , G (\displaystyle E,\ F,\ G) determine not only the lengths of all curves, but also in general the results of all measurements inside the surface (angles, areas, curvature and etc.).
+Therefore, everything that depends only on the metric refers to internal geometry.

 Normal and normal section